 - In a large mixing bowl, beat the butter and brown sugar until light and creamy, about 2-3 minutes.
 Beat in the egg and vanilla.
 Gradually beat in the flour mixture.
 Stir in the chocolate chips.

-- In a large heatproof bowl over a pan of simmering water (do not let the bowl touch the water), melt together the chocolate chips and sweetened condensed milk.
+- For the filling: In a large heatproof bowl over a pan of simmering water (do not let the bowl touch the water), melt together the chocolate chips and sweetened condensed milk.
 Remove from the heat and stir in the vanilla.

 - Immediately fill a piping bag, a sandwich bag with the tip cut off, or a cup with a spout and fill each cookie cup.
 The fudge will harden quickly - if needed, reheat the mixture.
 Let the chocolate harden before serving.
 Store in an airtight container for up to 1 week.